 That is why the first question should not be "why is this not ranking?"
 It should be "where did this URL fall out of the process?"
 Otherwise you end up polishing a page Google was never allowed to keep in the first place.

 - If it is not crawlable: fix access first.
-Google cannot evaluate what it cannot request.
+Google cannot process the current page content when it cannot fetch the URL.

 - If it is crawlable but not indexable: check noindex, canonical, redirects, and HTTP headers.